top of page

 Untold weaves music, movement, and excerpts from over one hundred interviews to explore the mental health crisis in America.
 The show was presented at the 2017 International Forum on Ethnodrama and won the Dunn-Rankin Award for New Work at the 2017 San Diego International Fringe Festival.

-Laura Delhauer embraces another perform in a production photo
+Laura Delhauer embraces another performer in a production photo, framed by bright stage lights as other performers watch on

 OTHER WORKS